 Proficiency means competence in assessment, containment or removal projects.
 Proficiency will be evaluated by the Board, in its discretion, based on evidence from references, Department comments, the application form, or other sources.

-Recognized educational institution means an institution which is accredited by a regional board or association of institutions of higher education approved by the Council on Post Secondary Accreditation or which is chartered to grant degrees by the state in which it is located.
-For the purposes of 309 CMR 3.02, such charter or accreditation must have been in effect at the time the claimed degree was granted to an applicant for licensure.
+Recognized educational institution means an institution which is accredited by a regional board or association of institutions of higher education approved by a nationally recognized regional accrediting association or the United States Department of Education (DOE).
+For the purposes of 309 CMR 3.02, such accreditation must have been in effect at the time the claimed degree was granted to an applicant for licensure.
 Degrees from foreign institutions will be evaluated by the Board on a case by case basis.

 Relevant Professional Experience means experience that the Board determines, separately for each position held by an applicant, is a concurrent combination of waste site cleanup decision making experience and practical experience, both performed with proficiency.
 The Board will consider the following criteria in evaluating whether an applicant's waste site cleanup decision making experience and practical experience constitute relevant professional experience: the range of methods evaluated and selected; the number of individuals and other disciplines of other professionals supervised or coordinated; the nature of conclusions reached and recommendations and opinions presented; the extent of review of conclusions, recommendations and opinions by supervisors; the nature of the applicant's relationship with waste site consultants and the manner in which the applicant's decision making responsibilities were differentiated from those of others; the duration of employment; the nature of work performed (including, but not limited to, whether such experience includes work at sites where subsurface investigations have occurred); the extent to which assessment, containment or removal responsibilities were exercised throughout each position; the nature of the employer's primary business interests and the relation of those interests to hazardous waste work; the relevance of the prior experience to the technical and regulatory knowledge, skills and abilities ordinarily required of licensed site professionals at the time of application; and any other factors the Board deems relevant.
 Relevant professional experience does not include experience involving only or primarily non-scientific or non-technical activities associated with a disposal site, such as contract management, budget control, legal analysis, and other similar management activities.